hk-mars/mona-lisp/design-reflecting.md

 But most other codes can be distributed in the servers, and can be changed as we expect.

-## statistics, search engine and QA systems builtin lisp
+## with built-in the statistics, search engine and QA system

 Statistics like search engine is used to construct the world of questions and to provide a list guides for the question’s answer.